Human Dimensions of Wildlife Events

 Faculty also have been interviewed about their research in radio and magazines.

-These projects have provided opportunities for undergraduate and graduate students to work as research assistances and to complete internships and directed studies.
+These projects have provided opportunities for undergraduate and graduate students to work as research assistants and to complete internships and directed studies.
 For information on internships or directed studies, please contact Professor Jennifer Jackman.

 Partnerships with Human Dimensions of Wildlife